OSGConnect/connectbook/client-install-user.md

 `~/privatemodules`; for many sites, this is where the `use.own` module looks for personal modules.

-Run `./install.sh` with these two directories and a version number (e.g. 0.3):
+Run `./install.sh` with these two directories.
+The install script will figure out the current version number.

-	$ ./install.sh ~/software/connect-client ~/privatemodules 0.3
+	$ ./install.sh ~/software/connect-client ~/privatemodules

 N.B.
 Any modules that you have loaded at the time you install Connect